We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best celiac test: LetsGetChecked Celiac Test

 LetsGetChecked offers a wide variety of home testing kits, including those tailored for men’s and women’s health.

-The Coeliac Test checks for the presence of tissue transglutaminase and endomysial antibodies, both of which are markers of celiac disease.
-It requires a person to take a sample of their blood using a finger prick.
+The Celiac Test checks for the presence of tissue transglutaminase (tTG) and endomysial antibodies (EMA), both of which are markers of celiac disease.
+It requires a person to take a blood sample using a finger prick.

-The company says that in order for the test to work, a person needs to regularly eat gluten for 6 weeks beforehand.
+The company says that for the test to work, a person needs to eat gluten regularly for six weeks beforehand.
 The test can only be completed on certain days of the week to make sure that it can be returned to the lab on the same day.

 This test looks at a person’s immune response to 96 different foods.
 It does this by measuring levels of immunoglobulin G (IgG), an antibody.

 A person collects a blood sample with a finger prick test and sends the sample to a